 Removing the bag I cocked the shutter and waited for the sweep of light to hit the sand dune mound in the middle of the bar.
 I released the shutter, exposed the film for one second, replaced the double dark and wound on the next frame.
 By then the light had gone completely, there would be no second image and sheets of rain were coming.

 That night back at camp I cleaned my camera gear by candle light.
 In the relative quiet between the showers of

 Are you creating similar opportunities for your photography?
-Twelve months later I published this image as a double page spread.
+Twelve months later I published this image in my book Pemberton Wine Region.